SGaulhiac/starter-hugo-academic/content/publication/conference-paper/index.md

 ---
-title: 'Comparison between admissible and de Jong coverings of rigid analytic spaces in mixed characteristic'
+title: 'Towards tempered anabelian behaviour of Berkovich annuli'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here